flow-ai/flowai-api-docs/source/includes/_messaging.md

 }
 ```

-## Get threads
+### Get a list of threads

-This API call provides a way to load *threads*.
+This API call provides a way to load a list of *threads*.
 A thread represents a conversation and each request is limited to 20 entries.
 If you need to retrieve more entries we provide pagination using an optional `page` parameter.

 > GET rest/v1/threads